-4. It may be noted that, whenever necessary, Reserve Bank shall issue directions to Authorised Persons through A.P.
+5. It may be noted that, whenever necessary, Reserve Bank shall issue directions to Authorised Persons through A.P.
 (DIR Series) Circulars in regard to any change in the Regulations or the manner in which relative transactions are to be conducted by the Authorised Persons with their customers/ constituents.
 The Master Direction issued herewith shall be amended suitably simultaneously.

-Yours faithfully

-(N. Senthil Kumar) Chief General Manager
+Yours faithfully (N. Senthil Kumar) Chief General Manager

-\ Since this Master Direction has been significantly amended, it has been replaced rather than showing the changes in track mode for reader convenience.
-The changes are listed at the end of Master Direction in any case.
+^{} As this Master Direction has been significantly amended, it has been replaced with the amended version instead of showing the changes in track mode, for reader convenience.
+The changes are listed at the end of Master Direction also.